Cameron-Lettieri/Notes-With-Friends/README.md

-# Created using Springboot and Android Studios
+# Created using Springboot, Android Studios, and mySQL